Wyntuition/jekyll-now/todo/02-work-internal.md

 he educated teammates and NRECA on Agile processes; he modeled expected behaviors for a functioning team; and he instilled discipline in team thought and action
 - Should work on when to defer and when leading is most effective for everyone and the projecty
 - Inspires team to be the best they can

+He does have to try to see success beyond strict prescriptions of Scrum.
+Every team is different no matter what Scrum approaches have worked in the past, and there are a plethora of things that might be best for a team.

 - Reach out proactively to other leaders, such as client and Excella leads, to foster more buy-in before pushing unilaterally.
 - Taking every action on himself for follow-up sometimes crosses into others' responsibility areas, may prevent opportunities for others and sets an example of overwork.